From no-annual-fee options to cards with high yearly caps and valuable benefits, you’re guaranteed to find a grocery card that matches your lifestyle.

 How to choose a card for grocery shopping

 For most of us, using a credit card at a grocery store simply involves taking it out in the checkout line.
-But if you want to up your grocery shopping game and save some serious money, here are some tips to keep in mind when determining if a card is right for you:
+But if you want to up your grocery shopping game and save some serious money with a grocery card, here are some tips to keep in mind:

-- Keep an eye out for cards that offer multiple redemption options and allow rewards transfers between accounts — especially if you’re also interested in travel.
+- Redemption options: Keep an eye out for cards that offer multiple redemption options and allow rewards transfers between accounts — especially if you’re also interested in travel.

-There are many different options on the market right now, so determining which one is right for you can prove daunting.
-However, by consulting our guide and following the tips above, you’re bound to find the best grocery credit card of 2022 to start accruing awards in the way that’s right for you.
+There are many different options on the market, so determining which one is right for you can prove to be daunting.
+However, by consulting our guide and following the tips above, you’re bound to find the best grocery credit card for your needs.